Jordan Shelby West, Ph.D.

 - [email protected]

-Jordan S. West, PhD (she, her, and hers) is the Inaugural Director of University Diversity & Inclusion Programs at The George Washington University in the Office for Diversity, Equity and Community Engagement in the Office of the Provost.
-In this capacity, Dr. West is responsible for creating and implementing educational opportunities across the institution that inform people, policies, and practices, in order to continue shifting the campus towards a more positive and just climate.
+Jordan S. West, PhD (she, her, and hers) is the Associate Vice Provost for Diversity, Equity and Community Engagement at The George Washington University in the Office for Diversity, Equity and Community Engagement in the Office of the Provost.
+Prior to serving in this capacity, Dr. West was the Inaugural Director of University Diversity & Inclusion Programs at GW.
+In her capacity, Dr. West is responsible for creating and implementing educational opportunities across the institution that inform people, policies, and practices, in order to continue shifting the campus towards a more positive and just climate.
 Dr. West also has a faculty appointment in Women, Gender & Sexuality Studies at GW, and teaches courses on Black Feminist Theory.